codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 ## Subcomponents
 ![Dagger subcomponents](https://raw.githubusercontent.com/codepath/android_guides/master/images/dagger_subcomponent.png)

 Using Subcomponents is another way to extend the object graph of a component.
-Like components with dependencies, subcomponents have their own life-cycle and can be garbage collected when all references to the component are gone, and have the same scope restrictions.
+Like components with dependencies, subcomponents have their own life-cycle and can be garbage collected when all references to the subcomponent are gone, and have the same scope restrictions.

 The main differences from dependencies are that subcomponents:
 * Need to be declared in the interface of the parent component.